vkurt/PhantasmaVanityAddressTool/Readme.md

 6. **Choose a generation method:** Select one of the four methods listed in the Features section.

 7. **Save partial matches:** Choose `y` or `n` to save addresses that partially match your criteria.

+### Instructions for Mac Users

+When a Mac user tries to open an application that hasn't been notarized by Apple, they may see a security warning like "Apple could not verify..."
+This is a standard security feature called Gatekeeper.

+To run the application, the user must override the security settings one time.

+1. Find the application file in Finder.

+2. Hold down the `Control` key and click on the application icon.

+3. Select **Open** from the context menu that appears.

+4. A new dialog box will appear.
+Click **Open Anyway**.

+5. After this, the application will be trusted and will open normally in the future.

 ### Generated Files